nihole/md2docx/README.md

 - install Pandoc
 - install any MarkDown editor.
 I use Typora.
 Any simple text editor can be used, but this is not very convenient
 - copy folder 'example' to your local git repository.
 Change the name of the folder in accordance with your project.
 Now you can use this folder for new documentation creation
-- change mkword.py file:
-  - change the path to the script/render.py file
+- edit mkword.py file: change the path to the script/render.py file if necessary
-  - you may change the path to ./structure.yml
-- change or create appropriate Word template file
+- edit or create appropriate Word template file
-- change in accordance with your documentation structure.yml file
+- change or create structure.yml file
 - create MarkDown file
 - execute python3 mkword.py
 - new Word file will be created from your MarkDown file